 An individual’s locus of control governs their perceived level of control in a given situation, and it's described as being either 'internal' or 'external.'

 “If you have an internal locus of control, you think you’re in charge of your life.
 If you succeed, you take the credit and if you fail, you blame yourself.
-If you define yourself with an external locus of control, however, you believe other people, your environment or a higher power controls what happens...” - Ethan Hale “How Your Locus of Control Impacts Business Success”
+If you define yourself with an external locus of control, however, you believe other people, your environment or a higher power controls what happens," writes Ethan Hale in the Fast Company article “How Your Locus of Control Impacts Business Success”.

 Most people don’t have an entirely internal or external locus of control, existing somewhere on a spectrum between the two.
 Where they sit on that spectrum can also change depending on the situation or context at hand.